-Discontinue JANUMET at the time of, or prior to, an iodinated contrast imaging procedure in patients with an eGFR \geq 30 to < 60 mL/min/1.73 m2; in patients with a history of liver disease, alcoholism or heart failure; or in patients who will be administered intra-arterial iodinated contrast.
-Re-evaluate eGFR 48 hours after the imaging procedure; restart JANUMET if renal function is acceptable (see WARNINGS AND PRECAUTIONS).
+Discontinue JANUMET XR at the time of, or prior to, an iodinated contrast imaging procedure in patients with an eGFR $\geq$ 30 to < 60 mL/min/1.73 m; in patients with a history of liver disease, alcoholism or heart failure; or in patients who will be administered intra-arterial iodinated contrast.
+Re-evaluate eGFR 48 hours after the imaging procedure; restart JANUMET XR if renal function is acceptable (see PRECAUTIONS).

-3 DOSAGE FORMS AND STRENGTHS
+IV.
+DOSAGE FORMS AND STRENGTHS

-- 50 mg/500 mg tablets are light pink, capsule-shaped, film-coated tablets with "575" debossed on one side. - 50 mg/850 mg tablets are pink, capsule-shaped, film-coated tablets with "515" debossed on one side. - 50 mg/1000 mg tablets are red, capsule-shaped, film-coated tablets with "577" debossed on one side.
+50 mg/500 mg - Light blue, bi-convex oval, film coated tablet, debossed "78" on one side and plain on the other.

+50 mg/1000 mg - Light green, bi-convex oval, film coated tablet, debossed "80" on one side and plain on the other.

+100 mg/1000 mg - Blue, bi-convex oval, film coated tablet, debossed "81" on one side and plain on the other.

-4 CONTRAINDICATIONS
+V. CONTRAINDICATIONS

-JANUMET (sitagliptin and metformin HCI) is contraindicated in patients with:
+JANUMET XR (sitagliptin phosphate/metformin HCI extended-release) are contraindicated in patients with: